agile-ts/documentation/docs/packages/core/features/collection/selector/Introduction.md

 ```
 We can select not only existing Items.
 It is also possible to select non-existing Items.
 Then the Selector holds a reference to that Item until it is collected (`collect()`).
-But don't forget that the `value` of the Selector will be `undefined` during this time
+But don't forget that the `value` of the Selector will be `undefined` during this time period
-because AgileTs doesn't know the desired Item value.
+since AgileTs doesn't know the desired Item value.
 ```ts
 MY_SELECTOR.select("notExistingItem");
 MY_SELECTOR.value; // Returns 'undefined' until the Item got added to the Collection